-The first two decades of The Gallery Players’ history set the tone of determination, resourcefulness, and dedication to professional-level productions that continues to be the trademark of the company to this day.
-In 1967 founder Bruce Wyatt relocated from New Orleans to Brooklyn, bringing the name and concept of his New Orleans theater organization, The Gallery Players, with him.
+The first two decades of the Gallery Players’ history set the tone of determination, resourcefulness, and dedication to professional-level productions that continues to be the trademark of the company to this day.
+In 1967 founder Bruce Wyatt relocated from New Orleans to Brooklyn, bringing the name and concept of his New Orleans theatre organization, the Gallery Players, with him.
 The Gallery Players’ Brooklyn incarnation first was introduced in Flatbush, and one year later they relocated to the St. Paul’s Church at St. John’s Place and 7th Avenue in Park Slope, the neighborhood that has been its home since.
 1974 saw another move, this time to the Old First Church at Carroll Street and 7th Avenue.
-In 1978 The Gallery Players became an Equity Showcase house, inviting professional actors to use the Gallery performances as an opportunity to display and hone their skills.
+In 1978 The Gallery Players became an Equity Showcase house, inviting professional actors to use Gallery performances as an opportunity to display and hone their skills.
 The Gallery Players remained at the Old First Church until 1984, at which time they moved again, this time to the Berkeley-Carroll School, before a period of two years during which the group had no home.
-True to their spirit, this did not deter the troupe from performing, and such productions as the musical They’re Playing Our Song continued to be mounted at the St. John-St. Matthew-Emanuel Community Center on 7th Street between 6th & 7th Avenues, now the Kingsboro Temple.
+True to their spirit, this did not deter the troupe from performing, and such productions as the musical They’re Playing Our Song continued to be mounted at the St. John-St. Matthew-Emanuel Community Center on 7th Street between 6th and 7th Avenues (now the Kingsboro Temple).

 Premieres and First New York Revivals

-Community service is a vital part of The Gallery Players’ mission.
-Special performances of each production are given for an invited audience from homeless shelters.
-The Gallery Players also has offered the use of its auditorium space to The Silas B. Dutcher School, P.S.
-124, in Park Slope, for school events and performances, and The Gallery Players has donated its facility to other theatrical organizations such as Park Slope’s Puppetworks, Inc. and the InRoad Theatre Company.
-As an integral part of the Park Slope Family Neighborhood Center, the management association of 199 14th Street, The Gallery Players works in close cooperation with its fellow PSNFC constituents, including the Park Slope Geriatric Day Care Center, and Project Reach Youth, other organizations housed at 199 Fourteenth Street.
+Community service is a vital part of the Gallery Players’ mission.
+The Gallery Players offers the use of its auditorium space to The Silas B. Dutcher School, P.S.
+124, in Park Slope, for school events and performances, as well as donating its facility to other theatrical organizations such as Park Slope’s Puppetworks, Inc. and the InRoad Theatre Company.
+As an integral part of the Park Slope Family Neighborhood Center, the management association of 199 14th Street, Gallery works in close cooperation with its fellow PSNFC constituents, including the Park Slope Geriatric Day Care Center, and Project Reach Youth, other organizations housed at 199 14th Street.

-In the summer of 2005, The Gallery Players began The Peanut Gallery, a musical theater performance workshop for kids and teens.
-Administered by Board member Dominic Cuskern and taught by educator Ben Tostado and other guest teachers, The Peanut Gallery is a series of 1-week long “adventure camps” getting kids to sing and dance and develop an appreciation for the performing arts.
-Through The Peanut Gallery program, The Gallery Players actively is pursuing its mission to instill the love of theater in future generations, and strong relationships with local schools, parents, and children have been developed.
-Freestyle Repertory Theatre’s zany improv show “TheatreSports” took up residency at The Gallery Players in the 2006-2007 season, entertaining families and school groups on Saturday mornings and introducing a new generation to the fun of live performance.
-In July 2007, The Gallery Players co-produced a production of Shakespeare’s Romeo and Juliet with AmeriKick featuring teen actors and martial arts choreography.
+In the summer of 2005, the Gallery Players began the Peanut Gallery, a musical theatre performance workshop for kids and teens.
+Administered by Board member Justine McLaughlin and taught by guest teachers, the Peanut Gallery is a series of week long “adventure camps” getting kids to sing and dance and develop an appreciation for the performing arts.
+Through the Peanut Gallery program, Gallery is actively pursuing its mission to instill the love of theatre in future generations, and strong relationships with local schools, parents, and children have been developed.
+Freestyle Repertory Theatre’s zany improv show “TheatreSports” took up residency at the Gallery Players in the 2006-2007 season, entertaining families and school groups on Saturday mornings and introducing a new generation to the fun of live performance.
+In July 2007, Gallery co-produced a production of Shakespeare’s Romeo and Juliet with AmeriKick, featuring teen actors and martial arts choreography.

-The Gallery Players also has utilized its resources to assist playwrights and other theater artists by offering financial and production assistance.
-This investment in theatrical endeavors other than their own is indicative of the Players’ awareness and concern for the continuation of quality theater in Brooklyn and beyond.
+The Gallery Players also has utilized its resources to assist playwrights and other theatre artists by offering production assistance.
+This investment in theatrical endeavors other than their own is indicative of Gallery’s awareness and concern for the continuation of quality theatre in Brooklyn and beyond.

-A large number of The Gallery Players’ season subscribers and donors are from the Park Slope neighborhood and the other New York City boroughs, but many are from as far away as New Jersey and Connecticut.
-Significant among the donors are theater artists and professionals who recognize the importance of supporting performing arts of all kinds.
+A large number of season subscribers and donors are from the Park Slope neighborhood and the other New York City boroughs, but many are from as far away as New Jersey and Connecticut.
+Significant among donors are theatre artists and professionals who recognize the importance of supporting performing arts of all kinds.
 The Gallery Players has received grants, past and present, from organizations such as Park Slope Civic Council, the Department of Cultural Affairs, the Brooklyn Arts Council, and the J.P.
 Morgan Chase Foundation.

-Among the many awards The Gallery Players has received is one particularly meaningful to the organization: the OOBR (Off-Off-Broadway Review) Award for Lifetime Achievement in 2000.
+Among the many awards the Gallery Players has received is one particularly meaningful to the organization: the OOBR (Off-Off Broadway Review) Award for Lifetime Achievement in 2000.
 Other awards earned by Gallery productions include “OOBR Best of Season” awards for The Pirates of Penzance, Noises Off, and The Mystery of Edwin Drood.
-In the spring of 2004, The Gallery Players was honored by the Central Brooklyn Independent Democrats for the theater’s outstanding contribution to the community.
-The Gallery Players had the great honor of receiving the 2007 NY Innovative Theater Award for “Best Production of a Musical” for its production of Urinetown in the first year the Awards permitted Brooklyn-area nominations.
+In the spring of 2004, Gallery was honored by the Central Brooklyn Independent Democrats for the theater’s outstanding contribution to the community.
+The Gallery Players had the great honor of receiving the 2007 NY Innovative Theatre Award for “Best Production of a Musical” for its production of Urinetown in the first year the Awards permitted Brooklyn-area nominations.